Skip to main content

 49 CFR §393.40: BRAKES

-Trucks, buses, tractor-trailers, and combination vehicles must have a service break system that applies and releases the brakes when the brake pedal is used during normal driving; a parking brake system that applies and releases the parking brakes when the parking brake control is used, and an emergency brake system that uses parts of the service and parking brake systems to stop the vehicle if there is a brake system failure.
-Refer to 49 CFR 393.41-393.52 for parts and specific application of brake systems.
+Trucks, buses, tractor-trailers, and combination vehicles must have a service brake system that applies and releases the brakes when the brake pedal is used during normal driving; a parking brake system that applies and releases the parking brakes when the parking brake control is used, and an emergency brake system that uses parts of the service and parking brake systems to stop the vehicle if there is a brake system failure.
+Refer to 49 CFR 393.41-393.52 for parts and specific applications of brake systems.

 49 CFR §393.52: BRAKE PERFORMANCE